Embassy of India

 Several yoga and meditation courses and schools are run by local experts.
 International Day of Yoga (IDY) has been regularly celebrated by the Embassy.
 In June 2018 and 2019, IDY was celebrated in Tallinn and Tartu.
 In 2021, International Day of Yoga was celebrated at Kadrioru Park in Tallinn in cooperation with the Art of Living.
 In 2022, as its first cultural activity, the newly opened Resident Mission in Tallinn celebrated IDY in front of Kumu Museum, Kadriorg Park on 18 June in Tallinn and on 19 June in Tartu in the A Le Coq Sports complex.

-As per the latest data, there are 1504 Indian citizens in Estonia holding temporary or long term residence permit: While 119 persons are on study visa, 248 are on employment visa.
-They are largely engaged as professionals in ICT industry, business and hospitality sectors.
+As per information provided by the Estonian Government in Dec 2022, there are 1900 Indian citizens in Estonia holding temporary or long term residence permit: They are largely engaged as professionals in ICT industry, business and hospitality sectors.

 An Indian Association of Estonia has been formally constituted on 8 September, 2022.